-- Category I Name, address, telephone number, e-mail address, dates of attendance, class.
+- Category I Name, address, telephone number, e-mail address, dates of attendance, enrollment status, and class.

 - Category II Previous institution(s) attended, major field of study, awards, honors, degree(s) conferred (including dates).

 Currently enrolled students may withhold disclosure of any category of information under the Family Educational Rights and Privacy Act of 1974.
-To withhold disclosure, written notification must be received in the Office of the Registrar prior to September 30, 2013.
-Forms requesting witholding of "Directory Information" are available in the Office of Academic Records.
+To withhold disclosure, written notification must be received in the Office of the Registrar.
+Forms requesting witholding of "Directory Information" are available in the Office of Academic Records and online.
 Marywood University assumes that failure on the part of any student to specifically request the withholding of categories of "Directory Information" indicates individual approval for disclosure.